Wzhang3912/Classifying-Recipe-Popularity-and-Rating-with-Imbalanced-Data/index.md

 ## Fairness Analysis

-For fairness analysis, we are interested in this question: **“Are recipes with `vegetarian` tags more likely to be correctly classified as to the high average rating category by the model, compared to those without the `vegetarian` tags?”** Are our model fair in terms of precision?
+For fairness analysis, we are interested in this question: **“Are recipes with `vegetarian` tags more likely to be correctly classified as to the high average rating category by the model, compared to those without the `vegetarian` tags?”** Are our models fair in terms of precision?

-To evaluate fairness, we will compare the **precision** acorss two distinct groups.
+To evaluate fairness, we will compare the **precision** across two distinct groups.
 Specifically, we will compare the precision score for recipes with the 'vegetarian' tag against those without it.
-If the precision for recipes with the `vegetarian` tag is statistically significantly higher than the precision for recipes without it, it could potentially indicate a bias towards classifying `vegetarian` recipes as high average rating more frequently, even when they should not be classified as such.
+If the precision for recipes with the `vegetarian` tag is statistically significantly higher than the precision for recipes without it, it could potentially indicate a bias towards classifying `vegetarian` recipes as having a high average rating more frequently, even when they should not be classified as such.
 In our dataset, a high average rating corresponds to class categories 2 and 4.

 <br>